Fine Needle Aspiration (FNA)

 What is a fine needle aspiration?

-A fine needle aspiration (FNA) is a medical test to remove a piece of tissue from a lesion or mass.
-The tissue is then tested to find out what it is.
-It is a minimally invasive test, well tolerated and can be quickly done.
+A fine needle aspiration (FNA) is a medical test that uses a thin needle to remove a piece of tissue from a lesion or tumor.
+The tissue is then tested to find out what it is (called a biopsy).
+It is a minimally invasive test, using only a few pokes into the skin with the needle.
+There is no incision, or cut in the skin.
+It is often well tolerated and can be done quickly.

 FNA can be used for almost any part of the body.
-Common locations include:
+Common locations are:

 How do I prepare for a fine needle aspiration?

-Usually there is no need to prepare for this test.
-However, if you are on blood thinners, you may need to stop them several days in before the test.
+There is often nothing you need to do to prepare for this test.
+However, if you are on blood thinners, ask your provider if you should stop taking them a few days before the test.

-What to expect after your fine needle aspiration?
+What can I expect after my fine needle aspiration?

-As the numbing medication wears off you may have some discomfort and you may have minimal bleeding at the site of the aspiration.
+As the numbing medication wears off, you may have some discomfort.

 The main risk of an FNA is bleeding.
-Often there is no bleeding.
-But in some cases, a pocket of blood, or a hematoma, will collect at the site of the biopsy.
-This can be slightly uncomfortable but should resolve over the next few days.
-If there is severe pain following the procedure, you should contact your provider right away.
+A little bleeding where the needle went in is normal.
+But in some cases, a pocket of blood, called a hematoma, will collect at the site of the biopsy.
+This can be slightly uncomfortable but should get better over the next few days.
+If there is severe pain following the procedure, you should call your provider right away.

-How do you receive the results of your fine needle aspiration?
+How do I receive the results of my fine needle aspiration?

-The tissue sample is reviewed by a pathologist and a report is written.
-The pathology report provides information about the patient and the reason for the test.
+The tissue sample is reviewed under a microscope by a doctor called a pathologist, and a report is written.
+The pathology report gives information about the patient and the reason for the test.
 The report will likely detail both normal and abnormal findings.
 Your provider will be able to discuss your results with you.